SpeedcuberOSS/speedcuber-timer/CONTRIBUTING.md

 - Note, members of the SpeedcuberOSS organization can directly clone this project, no forking required.

+1. Install the `yarn` package manager globally using `npm install --global yarn`
+2. Start Metro Bundler with `yarn start`
+3. Run the app on an emulator or device via `yarn ios` or `yarn android`

 From there you can start experimenting with making any changes you like!

 ## Directory Structure